-Spiritual Healers and the Source of Healing
+The Source of Healing

 What’s more important to you, the source, or the healing result?
 Does the process or the or religious pedigree matter more than the healing itself?
-Similarly, does the degree of success depend more on the process or experience of the healer?
+Similarly, does the healing effectiveness depend upon the method or the healer?
 Is one “brand” or type of healing system superior to another?
 If so, why?

 There are claims of miraculous recoveries in every culture.
-All we know for sure is the body has the capacity to heal.
+All we know for sure is the body can heal.
 And it seems some people can facilitate the healing process.
 So, it doesn’t seem to matter what background the process originates.

-The religious pedigree of the healing process is very important to some.
-This is because their paradigm has special authority.
+The religious pedigree of healing is the most important thing for many people.
+They believe their paradigm has special authority.
 So, it becomes a matter of religious prejudice.
-In fact, some people shun the use of modern medical remedies.
-They make pilgrimages and travel to exotic places in search of the source of healing.
-Contending that the prayer from their belief system is the only acceptable source, but you must do it correctly.
+Some people shun the use of modern medical remedies.
+They make pilgrimages and travel to exotic places in search of a source of healing.
+Still, others hold that prayer is the only acceptable source, but you must do it correctly.

 Healing Processes for Your Spiritual Toolbox